TigheBurnham/Amazon_Vine_Analysis/README.md

 <img width="122" alt="total_5_star" src="https://user-images.githubusercontent.com/112028534/212221389-0382ca40-d617-4c3e-87ea-274aa8139168.png">

-- There were 4,670 total 5 star reviews that were non-Vine.
+- As we can see there were 4,670 total 5 star reviews that were non-Vine.

 ### What percentage of Vine reviews were 5 stars?